kcm2/ab/references/angelbeatshd.rst

 Chapter 75
 -----------

-* In the night, Sekine is still practicing, she feel that it's impossible.
+* In the night, Sekine is still practicing, she feels that it's impossible.
 Irie comes in with drinks.
 * Sekine says that Irie is really good, but she dismisses her saying that she hadn't touched the drums before she arrived.
 * Sekine asks how long Irie has been practicing and Irie reluctantly says 6 years.
 Irie says she will have to practise, and reassures Sekine.
 Irie says to practise together.
 * The next day, Hisako is angry at Sekine as she keeps making mistakes and that she hasn't gotten better.